Meditation Garden Design

 I would then design the garden so that this is in some way the focal point."

-Sadly, I do not have a statue of Our Lady nor of Our Lord in my own garden.
+Sadly, I do not have a statue of the Mother of God nor of Jesus in my own garden.

 I do have a 2-foot St. Francis in my backyard garden's "prayer corner."